SOFTBALL - Summer 2023

-Each team is provided equipment for practices and games.
-All players will need their own softball glove, pants, and hat.
+Each team is provided bats and balls for practices and games.
+All players will need to provide their own batting helmet, softball glove, pants, and hat.
 While shorts are acceptable, pants are recommended given the abrasive nature of the playing surface.
 Metal cleats are not allowed.
 Tennis shoes or shoes with soft rubber or molded cleats may be worn.
-Health issues are always a concern and it is recommended that each player is equipped with their own batting helmet.
-Please note: All batting helmets brought by players participating in coach-pitch must have a face mask.
+Please note: All batting helmets used by players participating in coach-pitch must have a face mask.

 Youth participating in Wahoo Parks and Recreation youth sports need to have two uniform t-shirts, one red and one blue.
 The playing schedule dictates which color shirt to wear for each game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center for $6 each.

 Team rosters are formed via random selection.
 Parents may request their daughter be placed on a team with one other child for carpooling purposes only.
 Some carpooling requests may not occur.
 This information needs to be indicated on the registration form (no exceptions).
 Once teams are formed, coaches are responsible for contacting players on their rosters to set up practices and distribute information.

 OUT-OF-TOWN TEAMS OR CLUB ORGANIZATIONS - ROSTERS: All kids in each community and school are able to play on your team.
 If a child is interested and not asked, WP&R reserves the right to place them on your roster if not enough children remain to create another team from the community/school.